supertokens/prebuiltui/CONTRIBUTING.md

 This will start the server on `http://localhost:3000`, and the bundle can be accessed on `http://localhost:3000/static/js/bundle.js`

+Now you can create an example angular / vue app using `npx create-supertokens-app@latest` and change the bundle location in the code from the jsdeliver one to the local one to test it out.

 ## Build
 ```
 npm run build